Entra Sync

 • Login Options List

 • This option allows you to set up multiple login options by specifying the button text (on the left) and either entering a URL or the type name of an authentication provider (on the right).
-To enable users to log in through Azure AD, you will need to enter the full type name of the Azure AD authentication provider, which is “tech.triumph.AzureAD.Security.Authentication.AzureAD”.
+To enable users to log in through Entra, you will need to enter the full type name of the Entra authentication provider, which is “tech.triumph.AzureAD.Security.Authentication.AzureAD”.

 • Success Page